Rabbit pet insurance

 - We will cover your rabbit for up to £2,000 of vet fees per year

 - We can cover up to three rabbits on a policy.
-Cover can be per policy, meaning that your £2,000 will cover all your rabbits or per pet.
-Meaning that you'll have £2,000 of cover for each rabbit.
+Cover can be per policy, which means your £2,000 will cover all your rabbits together or each one individually.
+That’s £2,000 cover for each rabbit.

 Dental cover with your rabbit insurance

 - We’ll cover your rabbit for dental treatment even if it doesn’t have an annual dental check up.

 - No prolonged waiting period for dental cover - you don’t need to wait for two years before you can make a claim for dental fees.
 Fourteen days after having insured your pet (unless otherwise stated on your Certificate of Insurance), your bunny will be fully covered for vet fees.**

 How much does rabbit insurance cost with ExoticDirect?

 Rabbit insurance costs around £15 a month for an Essential policy.
 This is for one rabbit covered for up to £2,000 of vet fees.

 If you're insuring more than one rabbit the premium will increase